 Fund manager Nick Train co-founded Lindsell Train, the management company behind the trust, in 2000, after a 20-year investment career, most of which was spent at GT before it was acquired by Invesco.

 Lindsell Train won the mandate for this trust in 2001.
-In total, the team runs £2.3bn worth of dedicated UK funds, alongside a Japanese strategy (led by Michael Lindsell) and a global strategy that both founders work on.
-Lindsell Train is 73% owned by the two founders and 2.5% owned by other staff; the balance is owned by Lindsell Train Investment Trust.
+The team runs over £2bn worth of dedicated UK funds, alongside a Japanese strategy (led by Michael Lindsell) and a global strategy that both founders work on.
+Lindsell Train is 72.7% owned by the two founders and 3% owned by other staff; the balance is owned by Lindsell Train Investment Trust.

-The trust has a rigorous discount control mechanism, which means that the shares should trade between a 5% discount and a modest premium of 2%.
-The board has committed to buy back shares at around 5% and holds them in treasury.
+The trust has a rigorous discount control mechanism, which means that the shares should trade between a 5% discount and a modest premium of 2%, and has been regularly issuing shares in recent years to keep the premium in check.
+The board has committed to buy back shares at around 5% and hold them in treasury, although this has not been necessary in recent years.
 As the graph below illustrates, this has had the effect of minimising discount volatility – certainly relative to the average seen across the AIC UK Equity Income sector.
+The trust has tended to trade in a narrow band between a 1.5% premium and a 1.5% discount.

 Over more recent times, the trust has been growing gently through the issuance of shares at a slight premium to NAV.
 Unusually, the trust has permission to issue shares at a discount to NAV - and has done so in the past - if the discount at which it is issuing the shares is narrower than the discount at which they are trading at the time.
-However, this only applies to shares held in treasury, not 'new' shares.
+However, this only applies to shares held in treasury, not 'new' shares, and given the trust has been trading on a premium for many years, it has not been used.

-Although the premium has fallen to under 1% in the sell off since September, the trust remains highly-rated relative to its peers thanks to its long-term track record and exposure to global growth stocks.
+Although the premium has fallen over the past year or so (to 0.1% at the time of writing), the trust remains highly-rated relative to its peers thanks to its long-term track record and exposure to global growth stocks.

-Finsbury Growth & Income has an ongoing charges figure (OCF) figure of 0.7%, putting it below the 0.81% average for UK equity income trusts.
+Finsbury Growth & Income has an ongoing charge figure (OCF) figure of 0.7%, putting it above the 0.63% weighted average for UK equity income trusts.
 The management fee is 0.6% on the first £1bn of market cap and 0.54% thereafter.
 Frostrow Capital receives one third of this and Lindsell Train two thirds.
+The KID RIY is 1%, relative to the sector weighted average of 1.16%.

 Material produced by Kepler Trust Intelligence should be considered a marketing communication, and is not independent research.
 Please see the important information by following this link.